Murder of Daniel Morcombe

-Daniel James Morcombe (19 December 1989 – 7 December 2003) was an Australian boy who was abducted from the Sunshine Coast, Queensland on 7 December 2003 when he was 13 years old.
+Daniel James Morcombe (19 December 1989 – 7 December 2003) was an Australian boy who was abducted from the Sunshine Coast, Queensland, on 7 December 2003 when he was 13 years old.
 Eight years later, Brett Peter Cowan (born 18 September 1969), a former Sunshine Coast resident, was charged with Morcombe's murder.
 In the same month, DNA tests confirmed bones in the Glass House Mountains were Morcombe's.
-On 13 March 2014, Cowan was found guilty of the murder, and was sentenced to life imprisonment for indecently dealing with a child and interference with a corpse.
+On 13 March 2014, Cowan was found guilty of the murder, and was sentenced to life imprisonment for the murder, indecently dealing with a child, and interference with a corpse.

 Disappearance

 Morcombe was abducted from an unofficial bus stop under the Kiel Mountain Road overpass in the Woombye district of the Sunshine Coast approximately 2 km north of the Big Pineapple on Sunday, 7 December 2003.

-Witnesses reported seeing Morcombe at approximately 2:10 pm under the overpass.
-Morcombe planned to catch the 1:35 pm bus to the Sunshine Plaza Shopping Centre for a haircut and to buy Christmas presents, but the bus had broken down.
-When a replacement bus eventually arrived, it did not stop, because it was behind schedule and the stop was unofficial; the driver radioed the depot for another bus to go and pick up Morcombe.
+Witnesses reported seeing Morcombe at approximately 2:10 PM under the overpass.
+Morcombe planned to catch the 1:35 PM bus to the Sunshine Plaza Shopping Centre for a haircut and to buy Christmas presents, but the bus had broken down.
+When a replacement bus eventually arrived, it did not stop, because it was behind schedule and the stop was unofficial.
+The driver radioed the depot for another bus to go and pick up Morcombe.
 The driver and other witnesses later reported seeing two men near Morcombe.
 When the second bus arrived three minutes later, Morcombe and the men were gone.